elastic/apm/specs/agents/tracing-api-otel.md

 Possible values are `CLIENT`, `SERVER`, `PRODUCER`, `CONSUMER` and `INTERNAL`, refer to [specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md#spankind) for details on semantics.

-When `otel.span_kind` is not provided by agent, server should infer it using the following algorithm:
+When `otel.span_kind` is not provided by the agent, APM Server should infer it using the following algorithm:

 ```javascript
 span_kind = null;